 In the following, the formation of $s$-wave intra-sublattice spin-singlet Cooper pairs is assumed.
 The order parameters on the $l\,$th layer $\Delta_l$ are decomposed into the sublattice-symmetric component $\Delta_e=(\Delta_1+\Delta_2)/2$ and the antisymmetric component $\Delta_o=(\Delta_1-\Delta_2)/2$.
 Then, $\Delta_j\ (j=e,o)$ are expanded in terms of Landau levels $\Psi_N$, which are the eigenfunctions of $\bm{\Pi}$,

-where $w(\bm{k})$ is the pairing function of the Cooper pair, $r_H=(2eH)^{-1/2}$ is the magnetic length and $H_N$ is the $N$th Hermite polynomial.
+Here, $w(\bm{k})$ is the pairing function of the Cooper pair, $r_H=(2eH)^{-1/2}$ is the magnetic length, and $H_N$ is the $N$th Hermite polynomial.
 This paper deals with $s$-wave superconductivity ($w(\bm{k})=1$), but we retain $w(\bm{k})$ in the equation below to demonstrate that other superconducting symmetries can be treated on an equal footing.
-In Eq.~\eqref{eq:mm-10}, a triangular vortex lattice is assumed, since it is realized in most $s$-wave superconductors, leading to $q_m=2\pi m/L_y$, where $L_y=2\sqrt{\pi}3^{-1/4}r_H$ is the period in $y$ direction and $C_m=(3\pi^2)^{1/8}e^{i\pi m^2/2}$ is the normalization constant.
+In Eq.~\eqref{eq:mm-10}, a triangular vortex lattice is assumed, since it is realized in most $s$-wave superconductors.
+This leads to $q_m=2\pi m/L_y$, where $L_y=2\sqrt{\pi}3^{-1/4}r_H$ is the period in $y$ direction and $C_m=(3\pi^2)^{1/8}e^{i\pi m^2/2}$ is the normalization constant.
 Usually, in vortex states, the order parameter can be expressed as a superposition of low-order Landau levels, so only a few parameters need to be determined.
-This expansion~\eqref{eq:mm-10} yields an analytical expression of $\tilde{\Phi}^{(\nu)}$ for $\omega_n>0$ as
+The Landau level expansion~\eqref{eq:mm-10} yields an analytical expression of $\tilde{\Phi}^{(\nu)}$ for $\omega_n>0$ as

 where

 $e^{i\phi(\bm{k})}=(g_x(\bm{k})+ig_y(\bm{k}))/|\bm{g}(\bm{k})|$ and $s=v_{\mathrm{F}}(\hat{k}_y-i\hat{k}_x)/(\sqrt{2}r_H)$.
 The detailed derivation of Eq.~\eqref{eq:mm-1} is given in Appendix~\ref{sec:supp_2}.